avickers17/avickers17.github.io/index.md

 # Hello and Welcome

-My Name is Adrian Vickers, Sr. at Western Oregon University!
+My Name is Adrian Vickers, a Sr. at Western Oregon University!
 This is my landing page for everything completed this year!
-Feel free to browse further below for items completed this year by me and contact me if you have any questions!
+Feel free to browse further below for items that I worked on and contact me if you have any questions!

 Thank you!